CodeZombie/TypeRip/README.md

   3. That's it.

 ###License
-All code, except ajax.min.js, which belongs to Bertrand Chevrier (https://github.com/krampstudio/aja.js), is released under the WTFPL.
+index.html and typerip.js are released under the WTFPL (http://www.wtfpl.net/)